 You can buy up to $10,000 of EE bonds each year for a particular Social Security number, and that’s based on the first named owner on the bond.
 So, for example, you could buy $10,000 for yourself and $10,000 for your child as long as your child was listed as the first owner on that bond.

 When Do You Pay Taxes on Savings Bond Interest?

 When you’ll have to pay taxes on Treasury-issued savings bonds typically depends on the type of bond involved and how long you hold the bond.
 The Treasury gives you two options:

 - Report interest each year and pay taxes on it annually

 - Defer reporting interest until you redeem the bonds or give up ownership of the bond and it’s reissued or the bond is no longer earning interest because it’s matured

 According to the Treasury Department, it’s typical to defer reporting interest until you redeem bonds at maturity.
 With electronic Series EE bonds, the redemption process is automatic and interest is reported to the IRS.
 Interest earnings on bonds are reported on IRS Form 1099-INT.

 It’s important to keep in mind that savings bond interest is subject to more than one type of tax.
-If you hold savings bonds and redeem them with interest earned, that interest is subject to federal income tax and federal gift taxes.
-You won’t pay state or local income tax on interest earnings but you may pay state or inheritance taxes if those apply where you live.
+If you hold savings bonds and redeem them with interest earned, that interest is subject to federal income tax and possibly federal gift taxes (highly unlikely as the per person cap is $10,000 and the gift tax exemption is $17,000).
+You won’t pay state or local income tax on interest earnings but you may possibly pay state or inheritance taxes if those apply where you live.